Red Oxide RSJ Steel Beams: What the Finish Means and When It’s Typically Used

 Long-term corrosion protection Not intended Not provided

-Mill finish RSJs are available separately for projects where priming is handled after delivery.
+Mill finish RSJs are available separately for projects where surface preparation and priming are handled after delivery: View mill finish RSJs.

 When Red Oxide RSJs Are Commonly Specified